Join me Pantanal in 2019

 - Visit the world’s largest freshwater wetlands

-- Our targets: Brazilian Tapir, Maned Wolf, Giant Anteater, Giant Otter, Jaguar and lots of birds!
+- Our targets: Brazilian Tapir, Capybara, Giant Anteater, Giant Otter, Jaguar and lots of birds!

-- All lodging (Including first night in Cuiabá)
+- All lodging (Excluding first and last night in Cuiabá)

 - Most meals (Starting with breakfast on Sept.
 2nd.)

-- Private spacious van with plenty of room for you and your gear, private river boats and taxes
+- Private van with room for you and your gear, private river boats and taxes

-- Guide and entrance fees to private properties
+- Local Brazilian guide fluent in Portuguese, English and Spanish, photo instructor (Juan Carlos) and entrance fees to private properties

 DOES NOT INCLUDE